nhirrle/aem-axx/README.md

 ## Technical Hints

 The CRX-Package overlays very few AEM files.
+It has been tested with an **AEM Cloud instance** (v2023.1.10675.20230113T110236Z-220900) in latest Firefox, Chrome and Edge.

+AEM 6.5 is NOT supported (anymore).

-It has been tested with an out of the box instance of AEM 6.5.3, AEM 6.4.6, AEM 6.4.3 and AEM 6.4.2 in Firefox, Chrome, IE 11 and Edge.
-Still no software is 100% bugfree, so in case of any issue, the CRX-Package can just be uninstalled and everything works as before.
+In case of any issue, the CRX-Package can just be uninstalled and everything works as before.

 The following files have been overlayed: